SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Other disorders

-Mutations in the CASR gene are involved in several other conditions associated with abnormal calcium levels.
-Inactivating mutations that lead to a reduction in CaSR function can cause familial hypocalciuric hypercalcemia.
-This condition is characterized by high levels of calcium in the blood (hypercalcemia) and low levels of calcium in the urine (hypocalciuria), but affected individuals typically have no symptoms related to the condition.
+Variants that cause cells to produce a version of the CaSR protein that does not function properly can cause familial hypocalciuric hypercalcemia.
+This condition is characterized by hypercalcemia and low levels of calcium in the urine (hypocalciuria), but affected individuals typically have no symptoms related to the condition.
 Rarely, affected individuals have enlarged parathyroid glands and slightly elevated levels of parathyroid hormone.
-Like familial isolated hyperparathyroidism, this condition is caused by mutation of a single copy of the CASR gene.

 Other Names for This Gene